Back

 Alcohol

-Alcohol dehydrates the body and makes the skin under the eyes dry and weak.
-Chronic alcohol intake is associated with prominent eye bags.
+Alcohol dehydrates your body and leaves the skin under your eyes dry and weak.
+Drinking heavily over time is linked to more prominent eye bags.
 (6, 7)

 Genetics

-Nasojugal fat pads run in some families.
-If your parents have fat pads or under-eye bags, you may develop them too.
+Under-eye bags also run in some families.
+If your parents have them, there is a fair chance you will get them too.
 (9)

-Caffeinated tea bags can be applied under the eyes to tighten the skin under the eyes and improve the blood circulation.
-This prevents the accumulation of fat in the nasojugal area.
+Caffeinated tea bags placed under the eyes can tighten the skin and improve blood flow.
+That helps keep fat from collecting in the area.
 (12)

-Water makes about 60% of our bodies.
-Dehydration is one of the most significant causes of all facial problems including under-eye bags and nasojugal fat pads.
-Stay hydrated.
-It is recommended to drink 13 cups of water for men and 10 cups of water for women per day.
+Water makes up about 60% of your body, and dehydration is one of the biggest causes of facial problems, under-eye bags included.
+So stay hydrated.
+The usual guidance is about 13 cups of water a day for men and 10 for women.
 (14)

 Four-stage severity progression of nasojugal fat pads from none to severe on the same face, with a zoomed under-eye panel beside each portrait